 Set against rolling hills in the rural countryside of the county is Salem Art Works’ sculpture park.
 Making up an impressive 119.4 acres, Cary Hill Sculpture Park is home to a rotating roster of sculptures by regional, national, and international artists.
 Explore the public space from dawn to dusk daily, and find your favorite!

 What’s a photo-friendly trip without an equally photogenic place to stay?
-From incredible lakeside campsites to fun and funky Airbnb’s like The Magic Glamp, you’ll have no problem taking in the sights.
+From incredible lakeside campsites to fun and funky Airbnb properties featuring yurts, tiny homes, treehouses, and grand farmhouses, you’ll have no problem taking in the sights.

 Make a Weekend of It

-Get the most of your summer bucket list when you plan it around Washington County’s great summer events.
-From weekly “Food Truck Fridays” at the fairgrounds and the hot air balloon festivals, to the Artisan Trails, there’s always something fun to discover.
+Get the most out of your summer bucket list when you plan it around Washington County’s great summer events.
+From “Food Truck Fridays” and Antique Fairs at the fairgrounds and hot air balloon festivals, to art and studio tours, live music, and outdoor festivals, there’s always something fun to discover.

-Plus, August 23 to 29, 2021 marks the return of the Washington County Fair!
+Plus, August marks the return of the Washington County Fair!
 You won’t want to miss “New York’s #1 Agricultural County Fair.”
 Learn more and buy your tickets here!